Do you want the world to know just how great your product or service is, but don’t have the budget to pay a PR agency?

 What: You don’t need a big budget to host your own event, you can do something clever and cost-free if you put your thinking cap on.

 Why: You want to build a community of people who know your business and will either buy from or advocate for you.
 A free event invites them into your orbit to do something together and should help you remain memorable (for all the right reasons) long after it’s done.
 Plus, write a press release for an event, one with a quirky news hook and you’ll get media coverage.
+And use one of the best media monitoring services to track your success.

 How: You need to think laterally on this one.
 You could be the personal trainer who runs a free-to-attend litter picking run every other Tuesday night.
 That’s brilliant as it’s a chance for people to exercise together and do something good for the community.
 A PR gem of an idea.